-The Method 202 impinger configuration (Figure 3 - after the Method 201A cyclone assembly,) consisted of the following:
+The Method 202 sampling configuration (Figure 3 - after the Method 201A cyclone assembly,) consisted of the following:

-- (1) Method 23 type condenser (capable of cooling the stack gas to less than $85\,^{\rm o}{\rm F}$ - (2) Condensate dropout impinger (dry) without the bubbler tube - (3) Modified Greenburg-Smith impinger (dry) with no taper as a backup impinger - (4) 3" glass filter holder with a PTFE filter (maintained at a temperature ≤ 85 °F) - (5) Modified Greenburg-Smith impinger containing 100 millimeters (ml) of distilled de-ionized (DDI) water - (6) Modified Greenburg-Smith impinger containing approximately 300 grams of silica gel desiccant.
+- (1) Filter bypass connected to the glass probe liner - (2) Teflon tubing to connect the filter bypass to the Method 202 glassware - (3) Method 23 type condenser (capable of cooling the stack gas to less than 85 °F - (4) Condensate dropout impinger (dry) without the bubbler tube - (5) Modified Greenburg-Smith impinger (dry) with no taper as a backup impinger - (6) 3" glass filter holder with a PTFE filter (maintained at a temperature $65^{\circ}F \le X \le 85^{\circ}F$ )

+- (7) Modified Greenburg-Smith impinger containing 100 millimeters (ml) of distilled de-ionized (DDI) water - (8) Modified Greenburg-Smith impinger containing approximately 300 grams of silica gel desiccant.

-The condensate dropout impinger and backup impinger were placed in an insulated box with water between 65 and 85 °F. The water and silica gel impingers were placed in an ice water bath to maintain the exit gas temperature from the silica gel impinger below 68°F.
+The condensate dropout impinger and backup impinger were placed in an insulated box with water and maintained so that the gas stream temperature at the exit of the condensable filter holder was between 65 and 85 °F. The water and silica gel impingers were placed in an ice water bath to maintain the exit gas temperature from the silica gel impinger below 68°F.

 All Method 202 glassware was pre-cleaned prior to testing with soap and water, and rinsed using tap water, distilled de-ionized (DDI) water, acetone, and finally, hexane.
-After cleaning, the glassware was baked at 300 $^{\circ}$ C for 6 hours.
-Prior to each sampling run, the train glassware was rinsed thoroughly with distilled deionized ultra-filtered water.
+After cleaning, the glassware was baked at 300 °C for 6 hours.

-As soon as possible after the post-test leak check was completed, the Method 201A/Method 5 probe and heated filter box was detached from the Method 202 condenser and impinger train.
+After the post-test leak check was completed, the sample probe and independent heated filter box were detached from the Method 202 condenser and impinger train.
 The Method 202 impinger train was then carefully disassembled.
 The liquid volume of each impinger was measured (by weight) and recorded on the field data sheet.
 The silica gel was re-weighed, and any increase was recorded on the field data sheets.
 Moisture from the condensate dropout impinger was added to the second impinger.
 The Method 202 impinger train was purged with ultra-high purity compressed nitrogen at 14 liters per minute for 60 minutes.
 During the purge the condenser recirculation pump was operated and the first two impingers were heated/cooled to maintain the gas temperature exiting the CPM filter between 65 and 85 °F.

 Contents from the dropout impinger and the impinger prior to the CPM filter were collected into a pre-cleaned sample container.
-The condenser, impingers and front-half of the CPM filter holder were rinsed with DDI water and the rinses added to the sample container.
-The condenser, impingers and front-half of the CPM filter holder were then rinsed with acetone followed by two rinses with hexane.
+The glass probe liner, filter bypass assembly, Teflon tubing between the heated box and glassware, condenser, impingers and front-half of the CPM filter holder were rinsed with DDI water and the rinses added to the sample container.
+The glass probe liner, filter bypass assembly, Teflon tubing between the heated box and glassware, condenser, impingers and front-half of the CPM filter holder were rinsed with DDI water and the rinses added to the sample container.
+The glass probe liner, filter bypass assembly, Teflon tubing between the heated box and glassware, condenser, impingers and front-half of the CPM filter holder were then rinsed with acetone followed by two rinses with hexane.
 The acetone and hexane rinses were collected into a pre-cleaned sample container.
 The CPM filter was recovered and placed into a labeled container.
 All containers were labeled with the test number, test location, test date, and the level of liquid marked on the outside of the container.
 Immediately after recovery, the sample containers were placed in a cooler for storage.